telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

-This article describes common issues related to the design-time rendering of the Telerik® UI for ASP.NET Ajax controls.
+This article describes common issues related to the design-time rendering of the Telerik® UI for ASP.NET AJAX controls.
 Here is a list with the main sections:

 * [Unknown server tag/Could not load file or assembly errors](#unknown-server-tagcould-not-load-file-or-assembly-errors)